Charoite: Properties, Facts and Photos

 Article Pictures

-Pop-up photos: Aegirine (and tinaksite) - Courtesy of Géry Parent.
-Microcline (in albite) - Photo by Stone Mania.
-Arfvedsonite (the black mineral) - Courtesy of James St. John.
-Apophyllite (on stilbite) - Courtesy of Stan Celestian.
+Aegirine (and tinaksite): Courtesy of Géry Parent.
+Microcline (in albite): Photo by Stone Mania.
+Arfvedsonite (black mineral): Courtesy of James St. John.
+Apophyllite (on stilbite): Courtesy of Stan Celestian.

-An article written by David Carter (published on Mindat) was used for reference.
+An article by David Carter (published on Mindat) was used as a reference.
 The full article, which includes extensive information and some great photos, can be found here

 Stone Mania Live Chat